Review: The Villas and Bungalows at Disney’s Polynesian Village Resort

 By Dave Shute

-This is the sixth page of this review of Disney’s Polynesian Resort.
-For the first page, see this
+(For the first page of this review of Disney’s Polynesian Resort, see this)

 THE DISNEY VACATION CLUB AT DISNEY’S POLYNESIAN VILLAGE RESORT